Teaching About Africa in Elementary Schools

 This beautiful book reinforces our stereotypes of Africans as remote village dwellers, wearing skins, carrying spears and shields, untouched by the technological revolution of the 20th century.
 Nothing could be further from the truth, but these stereotypes are reinforced daily through movies, television shows, and news media produced by people mired in the same stereotypical ruts.

 It is our job, as teachers, to check our own mental pictures of Africa.
 Are we behind the times and unaware of our own role in perpetuating the stereotypes in the minds of our children?
 Do we still have the wild animal/jungle/primitive native image ourselves?
-If so, how can we find ways to present African studies in a manner that breaks this cycle of perpetuating misinformation and distorted images?
+If so, how can we find ways to present African studies in a manner which breaks this cycle of perpetuating misinformation and distorted images?

 Here are some tips to help overcome some of the big problems:

 A. Don’t teach about Africa.
 This diverse and complex continent with over 50 countries, is just too much to cover in an elementary curriculum.
 Choose one country and do it well.
-So many children think that Africa itself is a country; too frequently, world geography lessons focus on Japan, China, India, and Africa.
+So many children think that Africa itself is a country; too frequently, world geography lessons focus on Japan, China, India and Africa.
 This juxtaposition of countries with a continent reinforces in children’s minds the misconception of Africa as a country.

 Nigeria is one of the best choices for a country study because it is a complex and diverse nation of great importance.
 Family and communities differ from one part of Nigeria to another.
 These varying lifestyles can be studied by learning about people who live in the city, both cities of ancient historical origin and those of more recent 20th century development.
-These lifestyles may be compared and contrasted with those of people living in small towns, villages, and on farms.
+These life styles may be compared and contrasted with those of people living in small towns, villages, and on farms.
 Nomadic pastoral life styles are also represented, giving a full and varied spectrum of human patterns of society.

 Nigeria also encompasses a variety of geographical areas, from the seacoast forests, through the savannah prairies, to the desert fringe.
 Further diversity is seen in the range of agricultural products, manufactured goods, and mineral extraction of Nigeria’s diverse economy.
 For example, do your children know that Nigeria is the number two foreign supplier of oil to the United States?* Nigeria’s importance within Africa and within the global community is great.
-It is very powerful in political terms; it is a leader among nations in the Southern Hemisphere.
+It is very powerful in political terms; it is a leader among nations in the southern hemisphere.

 B. Seek commonalities in the human experience, respect differences, and relate your African studies curriculum to the daily lives of children.
 First, the human drive for justice and freedom; the love of family and friends; the desire for good health care; opportunity for education and adequate housing; the sadness of suffering from hunger, disease, natural disasters, or the loss of loved one—all of these are basic commonalities shared by peoples in Africa that children need to learn.